Iowa Dental & Craniofacial Research Center

 - UI Health Sciences Campus

-The UI Dental Research Center strives to provide collegiate dental researchers with state-of-the-art laboratory facilities to meet the continually evolving oral health care needs of dental patients throughout Iowa, the U.S., and the world.
+The Iowa Dental & Craniofacial Research Center strives to provide collegiate dental researchers with state-of-the-art laboratory facilities to meet the continually evolving oral health care needs of dental patients throughout Iowa, the U.S., and the world.